George Stewart The Referee In Chief.

 It seems George Stewart had assumed the identity of the late Jack Stewart.
 Jack had played for the Detroit Red Wings and the Chicago Blackhawks during a twelve year career between the late thirties and the early fifties.
 Jack Stewart was nicknamed 'Black Jack' and George flat out told me he was 'Black Jack' Stewart.
 George wore two cheap toy rings on his hands.
 On one hand the ring had the Red Wings logo and on the other hand was the Blackhawks logo.
 George insisted these were both Stanley Cup rings that he was awarded while playing with the Wings and the Hawks during his career.

 And furthermore George proceeded to tell me how he was now employed by the National Hockey League as the referee in chief.
 His job was to write down all the vital stats of games played at Maple Leaf Gardens.
-Should there ever be an earthquake or catastrophe and the Gardens was destroyed, then all George's stats would become official.
+Should there ever be an earthquake or catastrophe and the Gardens was destroyed during a game then all of George's stats would become official.
 The NHL would then submit his handwritten info into the official record books.
 George also explained how he was now solely responsible for picking the three stars at the end of each game.
-He always needed to rush down to the timekeeper booth with his selections before every game ended.
+He always needed to rush down to the timekeeper's booth with his selections before every game ended.

 George went on to tell me how he had played for Team Canada during the Summit Series back in ’72.
 I asked George why I did not remember him and he explained that he had been sent home after punching Russian superstar Valerie Kharlamov in the face.
 He had discredited Canada, he told me he hated those Commie Reds.
 Whenever I took a friend to a Leaf game, they all asked me who the old guy with the referee shirt was.
 I just told them his name was George and he comes to every game.

 On my second encounter, George was looking very frail and looked like he was ill.
-I just went up to say hello and asked him how he was doing.
+I just went over to say hello and I asked him how he was doing.
 George was not doing too well.
-He now had two canes, had lost a lot of weight and he showed me his urostomy pouch that was taped to his leg.
+He now had two canes and he had lost a lot of weight.
+He lifted up his pant leg to show me his urostomy pouch that was taped to his skinny white leg.
 After that night I never spoke with George again and eventually he just stopped coming to games altogether.
 I never knew what happened to him, but I would imagine he had passed away.

 I do know one thing for sure, George Stewart was a proud war veteran.
 On one Remembrance Day he was featured in a colored photo on the cover of the Toronto Sun saluting his fallen comrades.
 If you looked closely at that colored picture, under George’s war uniform he was still wearing his referee shirt.
 However, on this day a red poppy was pinned to the collar.